Sanel-Novalic/Janari0-RSII/README.md

 ```
 By default flutter app is configured to work with emulator and docker api services.

-If you need to access the source email from where emails are sent:
-email: janari0service@outlook.com
-pass: SeriousStudent!
+For nearby products to be displayed, you need to adjust the location of your Android emulator to Mostar, somewhere within 5 kilometers of the center of Mostar.